Bernera Loch Linnhe

-Bernera the little island that spawned a giant yew tree, sheltered St Columba and Irish monks
+Bernera in Loch Linnhe is the little island that spawned a giant yew tree.
+The island also sheltered St Columba and Irish monks.

 The little island of Bernera lies in Loch Linnhe towards the south west end of Lismore.
-The island can be reached on foot from Lismore at low water across a stone spit and it was on foot we came upon this little gem.
+The island can be reached on foot from Lismore at low water across a stone spit.
+It was on foot we came upon this little gem.

 Bernera is a cracking little island that has crystal clear waters and pristine grasslands and wildflowers.
 Bernera’s claim to fame is it was known as Bernera of the Noble Yew.
-This grand tree it is claimed sheltered Columbus as he preached but had a more practical use when it was eyed up as ideal timber for the build of the Lochnell Castle on Lismore.
-The remains of the small chapel have disappeared and certainly were not visible to us on the day we landed.
+This grand tree it is claimed sheltered Columbus as he preached.
+It had a more practical use when it was eyed up as ideal timber for the build of the Lochnell Castle on Lismore.
+The remains of the small chapel have disappeared and were not visible on the day we landed.

-We made our way up to the summit enjoying the odd scramble through gaps in the crags until we surfaced to the fat table top of the island.
-From the top Loch Linnhe presents itself with uninterrupted views north beyond Glensanda quarry and on further to Kingairloch.
+We made our way up to the summit.
+It was an enjoyable scramble through gaps in the crags until we surfaced to the fat table top of the island.
+From the top Loch Linnhe presents itself with uninterrupted views. to the north lies the massive Glensanda quarry and on further to Kingairloch.
 The Sound of Mull opens to the west and the hills of Mull.
 South, the view is constrained by the long spine of Lismore.
 To the west of Lismore lighthouse there is a gap that allows a sightline down the east side of Mull.

 The cairn on Bernera is worth note.
-The usual low lying pile of lichen clad stones that top these seldom visited islands but perched vertically on its top is a wonderful slab of seamed limestone standing as sentinel to all who pass.
+The cairn is a low lying pile of lichen clad stones.
+Like many others that top these seldom visited islands.
+However, perched vertically on its top is a wonderful slab of seamed limestone.
+The slab stands sentinel to all who pass.